reidMaks/view_assist_integration_uk/README.md

 # Welcome

-Welcome to the long awaited, much anticipated View Assist integration beta!
+Welcome to the long awaited, much anticipated View Assist integration!
 Some of the notable improvements include:

 * All configuration done within the integration.
 The days of editing YAML files are over!
 * The View Assist dashboard is now autocreated when a View Assist device with visual output is configured.
 This includes assets like default images and soundfiles to be downloaded and preconfigured for use